yueyangh/CSCI596FinalProject/matrix/README.md

 ## 1. Introduction

-This project uses MPI (Message Passing Interface) to explore the simple implementation of matrix multiplication algorithms in serial and parallel modes, examining the relationship between computation time and matrix size.The code and analyses are inspired by [GitHub:parallel-matrix-multiply](https://github.com/fengfu-chris/parallel-matrix-multiply).
+This project uses MPI (Message Passing Interface) to explore the simple implementation of matrix multiplication algorithms in serial and parallel modes, examining the relationship between computation time and matrix size.
+The code and analyses are inspired by [GitHub:parallel-matrix-multiply](https://github.com/fengfu-chris/parallel-matrix-multiply).

 ### 1.1 Background

-**Matrix Multiplication:** Given matrices A and B, where A is an m*p size matrix and B is a p*n size matrix.
+**Matrix Multiplication:** Given matrices A(m*p) and B(p*n).
 Solve for C = A*B. The simplest algorithm to solve this problem is to iterate through the rows of A and the columns of B to find the corresponding elements of C, with time complexity O(mnp) and space complexity O(1).
 ```bash
 for(int i=0; i<m; i++){
     for(int j=0; j<n; j++){